ichbtrv/WebComponentsExercise/README.md

 # Web components exercise

 I wanted to learn more about web components so I used a take home exercise as an opportunity to do so.
 These were the instructions laid out.
+I would have written this in typescript but the instructions were pretty explicit about using vanilla js.

 ## The instructions